NEET PG Exam 2026: Date, Eligibility, Scorecard and Counselling Details

 For those worried about financing their medical education, platforms like Propelld offer tailored education loans for medical PG courses.
 Their no-collateral, fully digital loan process can help you secure funding quickly, focusing on your academic potential rather than traditional banking requirements.

-To stay updated on deadlines and procedural changes, regularly check the official MCC website (mcc.nic.in).
-Staying informed ensures you don’t miss any critical steps during counselling.
+To stay updated on deadlines and procedural changes, regularly check the official MCC website (mcc.nic.in) and the NBEMS website (natboard.edu.in).
+Staying informed ensures you don't miss any critical steps during counselling.

-NEET PG 2025 marks a crucial step in your medical career journey.
-With the revised schedule in place—city reselection from June 13–17, application correction from June 20–22, admit card release on July 31, and the exam in August—it's vital to align your preparation accordingly.
-The single-session format (9:00 AM to 12:30 PM) ensures uniform evaluation, giving all candidates a fair ground.
-Use the extra time from the postponement to strengthen weak areas, focus on high-yield topics, and follow a disciplined, goal-oriented study plan, keeping in mind the percentile-based ranking system to guide your efforts.
+NEET PG 2026 marks a crucial step in your medical career journey.
+With the official NBEMS calendar 2026 confirming the exam on August 30, 2026 in a single shift, it's vital to align your preparation accordingly.
+The single-session format ensures uniform evaluation, giving all candidates a fair ground.
+Focus on strengthening weak areas, mastering high-yield topics, and following a disciplined, goal-oriented study plan, keeping in mind the percentile-based ranking system to guide your efforts.

 Alongside academic focus, financial planning is key to reducing stress and maintaining focus.
 Propelld offers no-collateral education loans tailored for NEET PG aspirants, evaluating future potential instead of just credit scores.
 This enables you to fund your preparation confidently and stay fully committed to achieving your medical goals.